Benex254/FastAnime/README.md

 > [!IMPORTANT]
 >
-> This project currently scrapes allanime and animepahe.
+> This project currently scrapes allanime, aniwatch and animepahe.
 The site is in the public domain and can be accessed by any one with a browser.

 ## Installation